tdilauro/Simplified-wiki/ThirdPartyTODO.md

 #### API: Place hold and Cancel hold

-The 3M API currently has API methods "Place Hold" and "Cancel Hold", but "Place Hold" gives a 405 error code when we try to invoke it, Since we can't place a hold, we can't verify that "Cancel Hold" works.
+The 3M API currently has API methods "Place Hold" and "Cancel Hold", but "Place Hold" gives a 405 error code when we make the PUT request.
+Since we can't place a hold, we can't verify that "Cancel Hold" works.

 ##### API: "Get Patron Circulation"